Using Map state in Distributed mode for large-scale parallel workloads in Step Functions - AWS Step Functions

 Contains the following JSON objects that specify the Map state processing mode and definition.

-• ProcessorConfig – A JSON object that specifies the configuration for the Map state.
-This object contains the following sub-fields:
+• ProcessorConfig – JSON object that specifies the mode for processing items, with the following sub-fields:

 • Mode – Set to DISTRIBUTED to use the Map state in Distributed mode.

 • ExecutionType – Specifies the execution type for the Map workflow as either STANDARD or EXPRESS.
 You must provide this field if you specified DISTRIBUTED for the Mode sub-field.
-For more information about workflow types, see Standard vs. Express Workflows.
+For more information about workflow types, see Choosing workflow type in Step Functions.

 • StartAt – Specifies a string that indicates the first state in a workflow.
 This string is case-sensitive and must match the name of one of the state objects.
 This state runs first for each item in the dataset.
 Any execution input that you provide to the Map state passes to the StartAt state first.